Alcohol withdrawals and how to stop drinking

 Naltrexone is a prescribed medication that is commonly used for treating alcohol dependency.
 While it is not a magical cure for alcoholism, this medication has proven to be extremely beneficial when used in the forms of implants along with some form of psychotherapy.

-To avoid any uncomfortable symptoms, medical providers typically wait until after the home detox or an inpatient detox process is complete before administering this medication.
-One must stop consuming alcohol at least 48 to 72 hours before administrating Naltrexone.
+We typically wait until after the home detox or an inpatient detox process is complete before administering this medication.
+This is because we want to avoid any uncomfortable symptoms.

 What is alcohol withdrawal?